The activities are as follows:

 In this species, females choose which males they will mate with.
 Carrie predicted females would prefer to mate with males that are from the same elevation.
 She thought this because males from the same elevation as the females may be best adapted to the location where the female lives.
 This means that when the female lays her eggs, her offspring will likely also inherit traits that are well suited for that environment.
 If she mates with males that match her environment, she is setting up her offspring to be more successful and have higher survival where they will live.
 This process of females choosing males that are from the same environment could contribute to the populations becoming more and more distinct.
 Offspring born in the high mountains will continue to inherit genes for good spatial memory, and those born at high elevations will inherit genes that allow them to be socially dominant.

 To test whether female mountain chickadees contribute to local adaptation by choosing and mating with males from their own elevation, Carrie brought high and low elevation males and females into the lab.
 Carrie made sure that the conditions in the lab were similar to the light conditions in the spring when the birds mate (14 hours of light, 10 hours of dark).
-Once a female was ready to be tested, she was given time to spend time with both males in a cage that is called a two-choice testing chamber.
+Once a female was ready, she was given time to spend with both males in a cage that is called a two-choice testing chamber.
 On one side of the testing chamber was a male from a low elevation population, and on the other side was a male from a high elevation population.
 Each female could fly between the two sides of the testing chamber, allowing her to “choose” which male she preferred to spend time close to (measured in seconds [s]).
 There was a cardboard divider in the middle of the cage with a small hole cut into it.
-This allowed the female to sit on the middle of the cardboard, which was not counted as preference time for either male.
+This allowed the female to sit on the middle of the cardboard, which was not counted as preference for either male.
 Females from both high and low elevation populations were tested in the same way.
 The female bird’s preference was determined by comparing the amount of time the female spent on either side of the cage.
-More time spent on the side of the cage by one male over the other indicates a preference for that male.
+The more time a female spent on the side of the cage near one male, the stronger her preference for that male.

 Watch a video of one of the experimental trials: